-Applicants under the McBride program are required to submit either The Common Application or the Coalition Application in addition to the items listed below.
-Please visit www.brynmawr. edu/admissions/apply.
+Applicants under the McBride program are required to submit The Common Application in addition to the items listed below.
+Please visit www.brynmawr.edu/admissions-aid/how-apply/nontraditional-students.

-• All official high school transcripts or GED equivalent (Secondary School Final Report is not required)

-- All official college transcripts

-- Two Instructor Evaluations\

-- SAT I or ACT and TOEFL or IELTS (if applicable)
+- All official high school transcripts or GED equivalent (Secondary School Final Report is not required) - · All official college transcripts - Two Instructor Evaluations - SAT I or ACT (optional for US citizens and permanent residents) and TOEFL or IELTS (if applicable)

-\McBride Scholar applicants who have not attended school within the last three years may submit letters of reference from recommenders other than professors.
+McBride Scholar applicants who have not attended school within the last three years may submit letters of reference from recommenders other than professors.